apache/couchdb-documentation/rfcs/001-fdb-revision-metadata-model.md

 [TIP]:  # ( Provide a list of any unique terms or acronyms, and their definitions here.)

-`Versionstamp`: a 10 byte, unique, monotonically (but not sequentially) increasing value for each committed transaction.
+`Versionstamp`: a 12 byte, unique, monotonically (but not sequentially) increasing value for each committed transaction.
 The first 8 bytes are the committed version of the database.
-The last 2 bytes are monotonic in the serialization order for transactions.
+The next 2 bytes are monotonic in the serialization order for transactions.
+The final 2 bytes are user-defined and can be used to create multiple versionstamps in a single transaction.

 `Incarnation`: a single byte, monotonically increasing value specified for each CouchDB database.
 The `Incarnation` starts at `\x00` when a database is created and is incremented by one whenever a database is relocated to a different FoundationDB cluster.

-`Sequence`: An 11 byte value formed by combining the current `Incarnation` of the database and the `Versionstamp` of the transaction.
+`Sequence`: a 13 byte value formed by combining the current `Incarnation` of the database and the `Versionstamp` of the transaction.
 Sequences are monotonically increasing even when a database is relocated across FoundationDB clusters.